Hallvard Devold: Biography

 In the period between 1926 and 1933 Hallvard wintered in Northeast Greenland for six years, mostly in Myggbukta Station, where he was a meteorology assistant, radio telegraphist and leader of expeditions that were undertaken with the station as a base.
 By 1932 about 80 cabins manned by Norwegian trappers and fishermen were built in different areas of East Greenland, including some in the distant King Frederick VI Coast and Storfjord Station in the Kangerlussuaq Fjord.
 In 1932 Norway staked sovereignty claims in areas of Northeast and Southeast Greenland where Norwegian stations had been built.
-The Norwegian flag was raised at Myggbukta and Finnsbu, and Helge Ingstad was named governor.
+The Norwegian flag was raised at Myggbukta and Finnsbu by Devold and his men, and Helge Ingstad was named governor and Devold had Police jurisdiction until Ingstad arrived.
 Denmark protested and brought the case to the Permanent Court of International Justice in The Hague.
 Following the 1933 resolution of the court awarding Greenland to the Danish government, Norway's claims in Greenland were given up and most Norwegian outposts were closed.
 However some of the stations, such as Myggbukta and Torgilsbu continued operation for a few years under Danish jurisdiction and restrictions.

 After leaving Greenland, Hallvard travelled to Antarctica in 1933, where he took part in the expedition of Captain Hjalmar Riiser-Larsen, together with renowned skier Olav Kjelbotn, who had formerly shared East Greenland experiences with him.
 The expedition attempted the exploration of the Princess Ragnhild Coast by dog sled.
 The venture, however, was a failure and ended dramatically when all their supplies and sled dogs were unloaded on an ice floe that broke up almost immediately and began to drift.

 At the time of World War II Hallvard volunteered for military service in the spring of 1940 and took part in the Battle of Narvik as an Allied soldier of the Foreign Legion in French uniform, but partly under Norwegian command.
+For this he received The French Second World War Commemorative Medal.

 Between 1951 and 1957 he was involved in Norwegian fisheries, as head of the herring smoking plant at Gofarnes, north of Kopervik, exporting Norwegian smoked herring to a number of countries.
 He died in 1957 and was buried in the Kopervik Church graveyard in Karmøy, Rogaland.